I was recently reminded of an important lesson – courtesy of a really, really old guy.

 Back in his heyday, King Solomon stood at the helm of the most prosperous nation on earth.
 He was the kind of leader that most of the civilized world looked up to.
 He also wrote several books that were both theologically and historically significant.
 There are common phrases we still say today because this guy wrote them 3,000 years ago.

 According to some sources, Solomon may have been the richest man who ever lived.
-When adjusted for inflation, he was essentially the world's first and only Trillionaire (II Chronicles 9:13-28).
+When adjusted for inflation, he was essentially the world's first and only Trillionaire.
 Through some very fortunate circumstances and wise decisions, this guy was loaded.

 And Solomon wasn't just a rich guy – he was also known throughout the world for being an extraordinarily wise person.
-His wisdom was so deep that rulers and leaders of other nations would travel across the world just to hear what he had to say (I Kings 10:1-13).
-People hung on his every word because his mind worked on a level that was above everyone else (if you read anything in Proverbs or Ecclesiastes, you'll see what I'm talking about).
+His wisdom was so deep that rulers and leaders of other nations would travel across the world just to hear what he had to say.
+People hung on his every word because his mind worked on a level that was above everyone else (read anything in Proverbs or Ecclesiastes, you'll see what I'm talking about).

 Wisdom in Diversification

-The other day, a friend of mine pointed out something he'd read in Ecclesiastes.
+The other day, a friend of mine pointed out something King Solomon had written in Ecclesiastes.
 After reading it, I have to admit… it seemed like very relevant advice for real estate entrepreneurs, so I wanted to share it with you too.

 Send your grain across the seas,

 and in time, profits will flow back to you.

 for you do not know what risks might lie ahead.

 When clouds are heavy, the rains come down.